-Advisor: Findley
+Advisor: Findley, Artmann

-The Health Information Technology program is a two-year technical program leading to an Associate of Applied Science Degree which prepares the individual to work as a technical specialist in Health Record Systems.
+The Health Information Technology program is a two-year technical program leading to an Associate of Applied Science degree designed to train health information professionals with the knowledge and skills to process, analyze, disseminate and maintain health care information.
+A career as a health information professional offers a unique opportunity to combine an interest in health information, business, and computer information science.
 Health Information Technology professionals are responsible for maintaining components of health information systems consistent with the medical, legal, accreditation, and regulatory requirements of the health care delivery system.